jnm/kobo-no-docker/README.md

         1. you'll also have to recreate user accounts

 ## nasties
-* some things just don't work without nginx (like serving attachments? need to confirm)
-    * is ODK Collect able to make submissions at all?
 * periodic tasks (`celery beat`) are completely ignored for the sake of simplicity
 * `apt install gdal-bin` on the host unavoidable?